-The Governing Board has approved a personnel establishment for the school.
+The Board of Trustees has approved a personnel establishment for the school.
 Changes can only be made to this establishment where adequate budgetary provision exists for any establishment changes.

-The Headteacher has authority to appoint staff within the authorised establishment/staffing budgets except for members of the Leadership Team whose appointments must follow consultation with the Governing Board.
+The Headteacher is allowed discretion to secure staff over salary points to secure appointments and these must be reported to the chair of Trustees and the Finance Committee at the following meetings.
+The Headteacher has authority to appoint staff within the authorised establishment, budget and subject to the School Teachers Pay and Conditions requirements, except for members of the Leadership Team whose appointments must follow consultation with the Board of Trustees.
 The Headteacher maintains personnel files for all members of staff which include contracts of employment.
 All personnel changes must be notified, in writing, to the Business Manager immediately.